audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 &#x20;`;control var (_ "Translated left text") choice (("Label1" (_ "Translated Label 1")) ("Label2" (_ "Translated Label 2"))) 0`

 **Other user visible strings:** Other strings that are visible to users are marked for translation using the "underscore" function.
-An example from the Adjustable Fade plug-in:
+An example from the Adjustable Fade plugin:

 &#x20;`(format nil (_ "~aPercentage values cannot be negative.") err)`